jdorn/json-editor/README.md

 ### Optional Requirements

-The following are not required, but will improve the style and usefulness of JSON Editor.
+The following are not required, but will improve the style and usability of JSON Editor when present.

 *  A compatible JS template engine (Mustache, Underscore, Hogan, Handlebars, Swig, Markup, or EJS)
 *  A compatible CSS framework for styling (bootstrap 2/3, foundation 3/4/5, or jqueryui)